Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions

 quark-quark can combine in two ways, with $3 \times 3 = 3^* + 6$.
 The color factors for the two representations are, $C_F(3^*) = -2/3$ and $C_F(6) = 1/3$.

 As the EM potential between $e^-$ and $\mu^-$ is repulsive, the qq potential is attractive in the 3* channel, and repulsive in the 6 channel.
-BCS pairing of quarks in the $3^*$ channel leads to the {\it color superconducting phase}.
+BCS pairing of quarks in the $3^*$ channel leads to the {\it color superconducting phase} (as the Cooper pairs here are colored).
 Depending on the relative masses of the quarks forming the condensate, different phases are possible.

-.1in {\bf Color-Flavor Locked (CFL) phase:} .1in
+.1in \textbf{Color-Flavor Locked (CFL) phase:} .1in

 With color antisymmetric ($3^*$ channel), spin antisymmetric (for $^1S_0$ pairing), we conclude that the condensate should have flavor antisymmetric.
 For very high chemical potential it may be reasonable to treat all three quarks ($u,d,s$) as massless.
 Condensate for this most symmetric case, (with $^1S_0$ spin pairing) will have the following structure